 Gemini is a northern zodiac constellation and one of the 48 constellations described by second century astronomer Ptolemy.
-Its name is Latin for the twins and it's one of the few constellations in the sky that actually looks like what it represents.
+Its name is Latin for the twins and it's one of the few constellations in the sky that actually looks like what it suppose to represent.
 This bright grouping contains two-standout stars, Castor (α Gem) and Pollux (β Gem).
-At mag. +1.16 Pollux is the brighter while multiple system Castor shines at mag. +1.58.
-Surprisingly Pollux was assigned "beta Geminorum" by Johann Bayer, the German astronomer who labelled the stars with Greek letters in 1603, even though it easily outshines Castor.
-Some astronomers have suggested that maybe Pollux has since brightened or Castor faded but both possibilities seem extremely improbable.
+At mag. +1.16, Pollux is the brighter while multiple system Castor shines at mag. +1.58.
+Surprisingly, Pollux was assigned beta Geminorum by Johann Bayer - the German astronomer who labelled the stars with Greek letters in 1603 - even though it easily outshines Castor.
+Some astronomers have suggested that maybe Pollux has since brightened or Castor faded, but both possibilities seem extremely improbable.
 The likelihood is that Bayer simply made a mistake and didn't carefully distinguish which was the brighter star.

 In Greek mythology, Castor and Pollux were twin brothers whose mother was Queen Leda although Castor was the mortal son of King Tyndareus and Pollux the divine son of Zeus.
-Together the twins were known as the Dioscuri, which means the "sons of Zeus".
+Together the twins were known as the Dioscuri, which means the sons of Zeus.
 However, in most versions of the myth only Pollux was Zeus's child.
-The twins were the patron saints of mariners appearing in ships rigging as the St Elmo's fire phenomena.
-When Castor died Pollux begged Zeus to give Castor immortality which he did thereby uniting the twins together in the heavens.
+The twins were the patron saints of mariners, appearing in ships rigging as the St Elmo's fire phenomena.
+When Castor died, Pollux begged Zeus to give Castor immortality, which he did, thereby reuniting the twins together in the heavens forever.

 The Sun passes through Gemini from late June to late July.
 The constellation is also the radiant for the Geminids, a rich December meteor shower and highlight of the annual meteor calendar.